thenetworkgrinch/YAGSL-gitbook/devices/motor-controllers/sparkflex.md

 ## Documentation

-The SparkFlex allows you to test the motor controller PID, run the motor at a set percentage, and update the firmware all from the REV Hardware Client.
+The Spark Flex allows you to test the motor controller PID, run the motor at a set percentage, and update the firmware all from the REV Hardware Client.
 Installation of the REV Hardware client is required to use the SparkFlex for YAGSL.

 {% embed url="https://docs.revrobotics.com/rev-hardware-client/gs/install" %}
 REV Hardware Client Installation guide + download